nix-community/poetry2nix/README.md

 ```

 A larger real-world setup can be found in [./templates/app/flake.nix](./templates/app/flake.nix).
-This example is also exported as a flake template so thath you can start your _poetry2nix_ project
+This example is also exported as a flake template so that you can start your _poetry2nix_ project
 conveniently through:

 ```shell